Lyberta/Singularity/ActivityOS.md

 Some tags can be smart and imply certain properties.
 "Image" implies "Resolution", "Bit depth", "Color space" and others.
 "Person" imples "First name", "Last name", "Location", "Time zone" and others.

+### Automatic tags

+Automatic tags are tags whose value can be computed by a simple algorithm without human intervention.
+Think "SHA256 checksum", etc.

 ## Action

 An action is a set of commands that must be executed with the given file.
 Actions are defined by the current activity, file tags and file extension.
 There is a default action too.
 Clicking on a video file in the "watching a movie" activity should open it in a video player, however, doing the same in the "video editing" activity should add it to project instead.